percy/cli/packages/core/README.md

 be downloaded after the package is installed to allow it to be cached.
 You can also require `@percy/core/post-install` within another node module to trigger the browser download manually.

+### Skipping discovery browser download

+If your CI comes with a Chromium binary pre-installed and you wish to skip Percy's own browser installation, you can set the respective `discovery.launchOptions.executable` config option.
+When the executable at the provided path exists, the default download will be skipped and the provided binary will be used instead.
+This option can also be set using the `PERCY_BROWSER_EXECUTABLE` environment variable.

+> **Warning!** Percy is only tested against the browser it downloads automatically.
+When providing a
+> custom browser executable, you may experience unexpected issues.